 How Glass Blocks Were Made

 To avoid collecting duplicates, I created a Catalog of my glass flower frog collection.
-Annotations note dimensions, and characteristics such as whether a bottom is flat, concave, or convex.
+Annotations note dimensions and other characteristics of identification.
 Photos from multiple angles present the shape.

 Over my first year of collecting I purchased a few near-duplicates that only varied a little in size or shape, yet I assumed they came from different moulds.
-It was only after I learned how glass flower frogs were made that I understood that such variations are possible within a single product.
+It was only after I learned how glass flower frogs were made that I understood that such variations are possible from the same mould.

 Also, I was curious about the broken glass found around the holes on the bottom of most glass flower frogs. eBay sellers occasionally point this out as a defect, but it's almost always present so I knew that couldn't be the case.

 This is the manufacturing process based on the Cambridge Patent:

 You will more fully understand the process as you review the illustrations, photos, and text, below.

 The patent, copied from the United States Patent and Trademark Office database, provides a detailed explanation of the manufacturing process: Cambridge Patent PDF

 The upper illustration shows the complete mould with the plunger inserted; the bottom illustration shows the inverted block without the mould.

 This illustration shows three different mechanisms for holding the inverted block.
 Note that the glass has fallen, creating a peak on the top of the block.